-A profile of need will be identified by completing the CANDO assessment with parents and staff.
 Information will be gathered relating to the current provision provided, any targets set and their progress towards those.
 A decision will be made by a group of people from education, health and social care about whether or not the pupil is eligible for an EHCP.
-Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHCP and may seek support from the SENDIASS team based at North Yorkshire County Council.
+Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHCP.